Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 ## Prerequisites

 Before deploying the SAS 9.4 Quickstart Template for Azure with SAS Visual Analytics and SAS Visual Statistics, you must have the following:
 * A Microsoft Azure account with Contributor and Admin Roles if you do not already have one.
-Request an Azure account at ["CIS Cloud Services"](http://sww.sas.com/sites/it/cloud-services/).

 * A SAS Visual Analytics in SAS 9.4M7 and SAS Visual Statistics in SAS 9.4M7 software order that contains the following supported Quickstart products: